 length x width x height.
 This will give you the cubic meterage, then divide by 14 to give you the KW output required

-From our experience one 5 kw stove heating a room for a winter season will use about 2 loads of good seasoned hard wood (this year a load is around £90 – £100) The better the quality of wood the less you will use and of course how much you use your stove will also affect your wood usage as will the length of the season!
+From our experience one 5 kw stove heating a room for a winter season will use about 2 loads of good seasoned wood (this year a load is around £90 – £120) The better the quality of wood the less you will use and of course how much you use will also depend on the length of the season!
 If using a multi fuel stove the amount of wood used will depend on the amount of coal used.

-All logs should be seasoned for at least one year, hardwood are the best such as Ash, Beech, Birch, poplar, Oak, Elm.
-(What woods to Burn ) or telephone us for our list of local recommended wood suppliers 01483 727534.
+Hardwoods are best such as Ash, Beech, Birch, poplar, Oak, Elm. (link to list what woods to burn attached copy).
+Contact us for a list of local surrey log suppliers 01483 727534.

 Once a year is the norm but this depends on how often you use your stove.

 Branded glass cleaners can be used or a little tip is to dampen a cloth with water or vinegar and then use a little ash from the pan as the abrasive …works a treat!